Cuperino/QPrompt-Studio/README.md

 # QPrompt-Studio
 Teleprompter software for teleprompter operators.
 Built with productivity, control accuracy, and smooth performance in mind.

-Personal teleprompter software for all video makers.
-Built with ease of use, productivity, and smooth performance in mind.
+Teleprompter software designed for in-studio prompter operators.
+Built with productivity, ease of use, and smooth performance in mind.
 QPrompt Studio runs on Windows, macOS, and Linux.

 # Copyright
-Copyright (C) 2021 Javier O. Cordero Pérez
+Copyright (C) 2021-2022 Javier O. Cordero Pérez

 # License
 QPrompt Studio is free software: you can redistribute it and/or modify